A golf cart lift kit is one of the most popular golf cart accessories available today.

 - Extreme Duty

 Most Long Travel kits are called extreme duty because they provide front and rear suspension systems.
 As a result, you experience a smoother ride over rugged landscapes.

 The Coil-Over Long Travel kit includes the front suspension system, not the rear suspension.

 A spindle lift kit is a great budget-friendly solution for those looking to add bigger terrain tires to their golf cart.

-Spindle lift kits use lengthier spindles instead of factory spindles and longer u-bolts to allow for increased ground achieving the look of a bigger, more powerful golf cart.
+Spindle lift kits use lengthier spindles instead of factory spindles and longer u-bolts to allow for increased ground achieving the look of a giant, more powerful golf cart.

-A-arm kits are also an excellent solution for adding bigger tires to your golf cart.
+A-arm kits are also excellent for adding bigger tires to your golf cart.
 Still, they provide an additional benefit of increasing the angle of approach and departure.

 The A-Arm design allows for an improved range of motion when turning and climbing hills.

 They also provide superior control and stability when driving through uneven terrain.